 You need a Medicaid plan if you do not want to spend hundreds of thousands of dollars of your own money on nursing home care.
 You also need a plan if you don’t have hundreds of thousands of dollars and you want to be able to keep the wealth you do have if you must go into a nursing home.

 Unfortunately, custodial care is not covered by private health insurance or by Medicare.
-This means if you need to go into a nursing home because you can’t care for yourself any more, you’ll have to privately pay thousands of dollars per month for your care… unless you can qualify for Medicaid.
+This means if you need to go into a nursing home because you can’t care for yourself anymore, you’ll have to privately pay thousands of dollars per month for your care… unless you can qualify for Medicaid.

-Since Medicaid is means-tested, those with too many resources cannot qualify.
+Since Medicaid is means-tested, those with too many financial resources cannot qualify.
 If you’ve worked, earned money, and acquired property, you likely have too many resources.
 You’ll have to pay privately for a nursing home, including generating funds by selling some of those resources.

 Only when you have reduced your net worth below Medicaid’s allowable resource limits can you get nursing home care covered.
 This means losing virtually all of the assets you might have wanted to leave to your family.
 There is no way around this loss… unless you have a Medicaid plan.